Syksy/curatedPCaData/README.md

     R CMD build curatedPCaData

-One install the self-built tarball or download the a premade latest package tarball from the releases page and install it with:
+It is possible to install the self-built tarball or download a premade latest package with (see Releases-page on GitHub):

     R CMD INSTALL curatedPCaData_x.y.z.tar.gz